nayfin/tft-library/projects/tft-library/README.md

   Better documentation of component usage will be available in coming months, but for now examples of usage can be found in the [repository](https://github.com/nayfin/tft-library) under /src/app/examples.

 ### DynamicFormModule
 A module design to generate forms when passed a JSON configuration.
+Created following this excellent [guide](https://toddmotto.com/angular-dynamic-components-forms) by Todd Motto.
+Some parameter names have been changed from his guide to allow for future features, so this won't work as a drop in imlementation to following the guide.
 Currently, this is only a very basic implementation, but we want to greatly expand the capabilities of this module.

 #### Usage